lin-lin/MATH54/README.md

 Homogeneous linear systems 9.5, 9.6

-Fourier series 10.3

 *Homework* due 11/22 Tue:

+9.5: 12, 18

+9.6: 5, 13

+**The following syllabus is now out of date and will be updated later**

 ### Lecture 11/21 Mon

-Fourier series 10.4
+Fourier series 10.3

 *Homework* due 11/29 Tue: